cseib/impfterminservice-puppeteer/README.md

 # Puppeteer Node Scripts to check Impfterminservice.de for available codes and vaccination appointments

 IMPORTANT: Use at your own risk and accountability.
-MIT License.

 ## Functionality